 Ten Best Short Throw Projector Reviews (in no specific order)

-ConsumerExpert.org Best Buy Short Throw Projector – ViewSonic PJD555LWS
+ConsumerExpert.org Best Buy Short Throw Projector – ViewSonic PS501W

-ViewSonic PJD5553LWS 3200 Lumens WXGA HDMI Short Throw Projector Ideal for presentations
+ViewSonic PS501W 3400 Lumens WXGA HDMI Short Throw Projector for Home and Office Ideal for presentations

-If you need a projector for presentations and such and do not require HD 1080p output, this ViewSonic short throw projector is not a bad choice.
-It gets a 1280x800p resolution which though not comparable to Full HD for video playback, is perfectly acceptable for powerpoint and text presentations.
+If you need a projector for presentations at school or work that has high quality, bright image projection then the ViewSonic PS501W short throw projector is an excellent choice.
+You get native WXGA 1280×800 resolution, which though not comparable to Full HD for video playback, is perfectly acceptable for powerpoint and text presentations.
 You can use this projector as close as 2 feet from the wall for a 56-inch image.
 The minimum throw distance is 1.74 feet.
 From farther back, it can deliver a larger 225inch image (from 8 feet away).
 You get the usual HDMI and VGA connectivity; you can hook it up to your TV/DVD player as well as PC/Macs.

 For those looking for a more modern LED projector with all the bells and whistles, including Bluetooth and wireless connectivity, Android/iOS compatibility and at least Full HD 1080p quality output, this LG projector offers all that and more.
 And being an ultra short throw model, it can be placed just 4-5 inches away from the wall and still deliver a 60 inch large image.
 At just over one feet, the image size can be raised to 100 inches.
 The brightness rating though, is on the lower side at 1000 lumens, making this projector more suited for home use in low light conditions.